tillmzw/cos/content/posts/01-the-calling.md

 ## A Ghostly House

-A girl named Rosavald, and her younger brother Thorbold, stand on the road - Thor is crying, Rose trying her best to calm him down.
+A girl named Rosavalda, and her younger brother Thornboldt, stand on the road - Thorn is crying, Rose trying her best to calm him down.
 They explain their predicament: apparently, their parents have disappeared hours ago into the basement of their manor up the hill, and now the children are too scared to look for them and search for help elsewhere.
 There also seems to be no trace of the farmhands or the nursemaid that are employed by the family.
 [Thaddeus]({{<ref "thaddeus" >}}) tries to calm Thor, but manages only to instill a faint light glow unto a button on his jacket.
-Suspiciously, the children have no idea where the entrance to the basement could be, but mention their parents are called Gustav and Elisabeth.
+Suspiciously, the children have no idea where the entrance to the basement could be, but mention their parents are called Gustav and Elisabeth Durst.

 As the children lead the adventurers up the hill to their manor, they seem to be oblivous to the fact that the stables and the servants house are in ruins, while the large manor in Victorian style stands out meticulously from the dilapidated buildings.
 Rose and Thor are too scared to enter the house, so they remain on the front porch, while the adventurers venture inside.